Guillaume Du Fay: Portraits

-The other is carving on Du Fay's funeral monument where he is kneeling in the bottom left corner.
+The other is a carving on Du Fay's funeral monument where he is kneeling in the bottom left corner.
 Standing behind him is Saint Waltrude of Mons, the eponymous saint of the church in Mons where he also held a benefice.
 To his right, three soldiers and an angel observe the resurrected Christ.
 The art historian Ludovic Nys has suggested it was based on a c.
 1460 woodcut from Florence, though the art historian Douglas Brine has not found this convincing.

 Legacy

 Before Du Fay's time, the concept of a 'composer'—that is, a musician whose primary occupation is composition—was largely unfamiliar in Europe.
 The emergence of musicians who focused on composition above other musical endeavors arose in the 15th century, and was exemplified by Du Fay.

+Due to their mutual importance, Du Fay and Binchois have been grouped together since their lifetimes.
+The musicologist Reinhard Strohm considers this misleading, noting that while Binchois "earned his enormous reputation in the one genre in which he excelled as a composer, performer and possibly even poet, Du Fay's creativity unfolded along many more musical lines".
+He furthers that Du Fay's oeuvre is "more diversified than that of any composer since Machaut".

 Du Fay was one of the last composers to make use of late-medieval polyphonic structural techniques such as isorhythm, and one of the first to employ the more mellifluous harmonies, phrasing and melodies characteristic of the early Renaissance.
 His compositions within the larger genres (masses, motets and chansons) are mostly similar to each other; his renown is largely due to what was perceived as his perfect control of the forms in which he worked, as well as his gift for memorable and singable melody.
 During the 15th century he was universally regarded as the greatest composer of his time, an opinion that has largely survived to the present day.

 Du Fay is the namesake of the Dufay Collective, an early music ensemble of historically informed performances.